mijibox/openfin-java-gateway/README.md

 Using [OpenFin API Protocol](https://github.com/HadoukenIO/core/wiki/API-Protocol) and built on top of the InterApplicationBus messaging.
 It opens the gateway between your Java application and [OpenFin JavaScript V2 API](https://cdn.openfin.co/docs/javascript/stable/index.html).

-Using the gateway, you can send and receive OpenFin InterApplicationBus messages natively or invoke any OpenFin JavaScript V2 API methods.
+Using the gateway, you can send and receive OpenFin InterApplicationBus messages natively or invoke **almost** any OpenFin JavaScript V2 API methods.

 The following code snippet shows how to connect to OpenFin Runtime and invoke OpenFin JavaScript V2 APIs.